jakedmtr/heart-disease-analysis/README.md

 The analysis and Excel workbook in this repository are licensed under the MIT License.
 The underlying dataset is sourced from Kaggle and remains subject to its original license and terms.

+723 duplicate values were found and removed; 302 unique values remained.
 --------------------------------------------------------------------------------------------------------------

 File breakdown: